Katakuari/ytdl-win-scripts/README.md

 The Powershell script will recognize missing required files and ask you to download them.

-The folder structure for the Powershell version should look something like this:
+The folder structure for both the Powershell and Python version should look something like this:
 ```
 <ytdl-win-scripts root>
 configs\<configs>.txt
-*ffmpeg*\bin\<exe-files>
+ffmpeg\bin\<exe-files>
 yt-dlp.exe
 ytdl.ps1
+ytdl.py
 ```